LunNova/Blog/content/articles/_2026/rocm-711-you-can-not-build/index.md

 [^hipblaslt-draft]: nixpkgs vendors parts of a [draft PR](https://github.com/ROCm/rocm-libraries/pull/2073) that optimizes the tensile python process memory and disk usage.
 See discussion for how this isn't safe in more detail.
 The existing code relies on mutation and defensive cloning such that removing deep clones to improve memory usage is risky.
 There is no static analysis tool that can handle checking changes are correct in this untyped python codebase.

+[^llvm-infinite-loop]: ROCm's fork of LLVM 22 from a pre-release LLVM rev had a bug in x86 vector shuffle legalization where `v64i8` ↔ `v32i16` lowering looped infinitely.
+The culprit was an AVX-512 path in `ggml-cpu/amx/mmq.cpp` hitting the infinite loop in `lowerShuffleAsLanePermuteAndPermute`.
+Backported upstream fixes in [nixpkgs PR #497818](https://github.com/NixOS/nixpkgs/pull/497818).

 ---